thegetty/provenance-research/content/appendix-2.md

 [^12]: {% cite 'Watson and Todeschini 2007' '292–93' %}.

-[^13]: The addresses of the Basel and Paris galleries are given in {% cite 'Hoffman and Cahn 1971' %}; in some sources, the Paris gallery is called Archéologie Classique et du Proche-Orient.
+[^13]: The addresses of the Basel and Paris galleries are given in {% cite 'Hoffmann and Cahn 1971' %}; in some sources, the Paris gallery is called Archéologie Classique et du Proche-Orient.

 [^14]: The relation of Nina Borowski to Elie Borowski is unconfirmed, but both have advertisements with the 40 Rue du Bac, Paris, address.
 Nina Borowski produced a few catalogues; additional references to art fair exhibitions for the Paris gallery are found in *Artis* and *Die Weltkunst*.